microsoft/testfx/docs/testingplatform/capabilities.md

 * All capabilities should inherit from `ICapability` or an interface that inherits from it, and are exposed through a collection with the `ICapabilities` interface.
 * It aids in the evolution of features without causing breaking changes.
 If a certain capability is not supported, appropriate action can be taken.
 * The responsibility of designing, shipping, and documenting the usage of a capability lies with the *capability owner*.
 The testing platform can also *own* a capability in the same way as any other extension.

-## Test framework capabilities

-The platform exposes a specialized interface named `ITestFrameworkCapability` that is the base of all capabilities exposed for test frameworks.
-These capabilities are provided when [registering the test framework to the platform](registertestframework.md).

-### `IBannerMessageOwnerCapability`

-An optional test framework capability that allows the test framework to provide the banner message to the platform.
-If the message is null or if the capability is not present, the platform will use its default banner message.

-This capability implementation allows to abstract away the various conditions that the test framework may need to consider to decide whether or not the banner message should be displayed.

-The platform exposes the [`IPlatformInformation` service](iplatforminformation.md) to provide some information about the platform that could be useful when building your custom banner message.